Lizzie Magie: Political activism

 Magie was an outspoken activist for the feminist movement, and Georgism, which reflected her father's political beliefs when she was young.
 Georgism refers to the economic perspective that instead of taxing income or other sources, the government should create a universal land tax based on the usefulness, size, and location of the land (Single tax).
 Then, after funding the government, the left over money would be distributed to the people.
 Many progressive political leaders at the time supported this economic perspective as it motivated people to cultivate land, redistributed wealth to people of low socioeconomic standing, eradicated the idea that landowners or landlords held the power and monetary value of the land that citizens used, and let people own all of the value and benefits of their creations.
 This belief became the basis for her game known as The Landlord's Game.

 Furthermore, she believed that women were as capable as men in inventing, business, and other professional areas.
 In the 1800s, this belief was considered both novel and radical.
 When she worked as a stenographer, she was making around $10 a week which was not enough to support herself without the help of a husband.

 In order to bring the struggles of women in the United States to the public's attention, she bought an advertisement and tried to auction herself off as a "young woman American slave" looking for a husband to own her.
 This advertisement was meant to show the position of women and black people in the country, emphasizing the fact that the only people that were truly free were white men.
 The ad that Magie published became the talk of the town.
 It spread rapidly through the news and gossip columns around the country.
 Magie made a name for herself as an outspoken and proud feminist.

 The Landlord's Game

 Magie first made her game, known as The Landlord's Game, popular among friends while living in Brentwood, Maryland.
 In 1903, Magie applied to the U.S. Patent Office for a patent on her board game.
 She was granted U.S. Patent 748,626 on January 5, 1904.
-Magie received her patent before women in the United States had the vote nationally.
+Magie received her patent before women in the United States had the right to vote nationally.